 Our online reputation seems to go hand in hand with our offline status.
 A number of followers on social media gained a significance in our society.
 But a certain awareness is developing at this moment.
 Authenticity is questioned and Instagrammers are getting exposed as frauds.
-People’s level of annoyance on Instagram is lifting.
+People’s level of annoyance at Instagram is lifting.

 Bali – A Paradise for Instagrammers?